eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the RuntimeFacade gets a requests to create a workload, the RuntimeFacade shall:
 * request the wrapped runtime to create the workload (incl. starting the state checker monitoring it)
-* start the workload task waiting for stop or update commands for that workload
+* start the WorkloadControlLoop waiting for stop or update commands for that workload
-* return a new workload object allowing the communication with the task handling the stop or update commands
+* return a new workload object containing a WorkloadCommandChannel to communicate with the WorkloadControlLoop

 Comment:
 The state checker doesn't need to be started as an additional step here as the runtime starts it when creating the workload.